Druzill/TestWebService/src/Readme.txt

-To test the webservice, the project is oponed in VS. Just compile it and launch it.
+To test the webservice, open the project in VS. Just compile it and launch it.
-I will open your browser with a default test client for soap request.
+It will open your browser with a default test client for soap request.

 To test the webservice in REST mode, you could use a chrome extension like Advanced REST client ( URL below ) https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo